meghana1a/Cricket_Analysis/README.md

 # Cricket_Analysis
 IPL Cricket data was analyzed exploring all the features.
-Pick an appropriate Machine Learning Model to predict the scores and justify.
-Visualize the IPL Cricket  data in various graphical representation formats using PowerBI/Tableau and provide a detailed analysis.
+An appropriate Machine Learning Model was picked to predict the scores.
+The data is visualized in various graphical representation formats using PowerBI/Tableau with a detailed analysis.